RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - (b) the production and use of documents and things in connection with the questioning of witnesses, and
         - (c) the order in which parties may question a witness, and
         - (d) the presence and behaviour of any person in connection with the questioning of witnesses.
-      - s29 Manner and form of questioning witnesses and their responses
+      - s 29 Manner and form of questioning witnesses and their responses
         - (1) A party may question a witness in any way the party thinks fit, except as provided by this Chapter or as directed by the court.
         - (2) A court may, on its own motion or on the application of the party that called the witness, direct that the witness give evidence wholly or partly in narrative form.
         - (3) Such a direction may include directions about the way in which evidence is to be given in that form.